 The castle was built on a high hill, whose steep slopes protected it from the south, east and partly north and west, enabling the only convenient access road from the north-west, where later was the outer ward.
 The original 13th-century castle was probably founded on the plan of an elongated quadrangle.
 It was surrounded by a wood and earth ramparts, and then a stone defensive wall.
 It had a main quadrilateral residential tower in the rear (eastern) part of the site, located close to the rainwater tank.
 The main tower was mentioned in documents in 1271.
 The residential building was attached to the inner face of the defensive wall, on the southern side, facing the valley.
 In addition, in the front of the castle (west side) there were at least two more towers connected to the defensive wall.
 It probably also had residential functions.

-The castle has now lost its medieval style features.
-In it theres is a branch of the Slovak National Museum.
+The original medieval castle was practically completely demolished during the construction works of the early modern fortress.
+Currently in the Renaissance – Baroque building theres is a branch of the Slovak National Museum.
 Visitors can admire here, among others a rich collection of paintings, porcelain, weapons and historical furniture.
 In the walls of the stronghold, various temporary exhibitions and knights tournaments are often organized.
 In addition, the property has a castle wine bar and restaurant with a cafe.